SOS-CER/SOS-CER.github.io/_projects/labs/08-lab/08-lab-test.md

 ---
-title: CSC216 Lab 08 - LinkedAbstractList
+title: CSC 217 Lab 08 - LinkedAbstractList
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab08]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab08]
-description: CSC216 Lab 08 - Testing
+description: CSC 217 Lab 08 - Testing
 navigation: on
 pagegroup: 08-lab
 ---
-# CSC216 Lab 08 Testing
+# CSC 217 Lab 08 Testing
 {% include iconHeader.html type="unitTest,systemTest" %}
 As with any software development project, you must test your code to know if it meets the [requirements](08-lab-requirements) and [design](08-lab-design).
 You should have unit tested your new code as you added course validation functionality.
 Now you will ensure sufficient coverage and system test `PackScheduler`.